superfly/docs/going-to-production/monitoring/exporting-logs.html.md

 ## Avoiding Duplicate Log Messages In High Availability Apps

-If you would like to run multiple VM's for high availability, the [NATS](https://docs.nats.io/) endpoint supports [subscription queues](https://docs.nats.io/nats-concepts/core-nats/queue) to ensure messages are only sent to one subscriber of the named queue.
+If you would like to run more than one Machine for high availability, the [NATS](https://docs.nats.io/) endpoint supports [subscription queues](https://docs.nats.io/nats-concepts/core-nats/queue) to ensure messages are only sent to one subscriber of the named queue.
 The `QUEUE` secret can be set to configure an arbitrary queue name if you want to run multiple log processes for HA and avoid duplicate messages being shipped.

 ```toml
 [env]